 5. Don’t strain!

 You may be tempted to go to the gym or participate in other strenuous activities.
-But, avoid this in the initial phase of healing, which gives you enough time to get well.
+But avoid this in the initial phase of healing, which gives you enough time to get well.
 Some of the exercises to avoid are weight lifting, running, cycling, and swimming laps.

-A quick wrap up
+A quick wrap-up

 Dental implants will significantly improve your smile and boost your confidence.
 They look and function like your natural teeth and will accentuate your facial features.
 The next time you visit the dentist, ask about the best way to care for your implants to keep them in perfect health.
 For more information on dental implant procedures, seek help from the cosmetic dentist in Ballwin, MO.

 Featured Photo by Stefan Stefancik from Pexels